matrix-org/synapse/docs/workers.md

     events: event_persister1
 ```

-The `events` stream also experimentally supports having multiple writers, where
+The `events` stream also supports having multiple writers, where work is sharded
-work is sharded between them by room ID.
-Note that you *must* restart all worker
+between them by room ID.
+Note that you *must* restart all worker instances when
-instances when adding or removing event persisters.
-An example `stream_writers`
+adding or removing event persisters.
+An example `stream_writers` configuration
-configuration with multiple writers:
+with multiple writers:

 ```yaml
 stream_writers: